Kenji-uchida/CPSC481-Pac-Man/README.md

-# Pacman State-Space Search
+# Pacman Heuristic Search
-Pacman State-Space Search is an implementation of the general search algorithms Breadth-First Search (BFS) and Depth-First Search (DFS) in a Pacman scenario.
-This was written in
-Python using a Queue for BFS and a Stack for DFS.
-In fact, the algorithm implementations are the exact same except for the data storage.
-The purpose of using a Pacman scenario is to find paths through a maze and collect the cherries/points.
+Pacman Heuristic Search is an implementation of A* search algorithm and a formulation of a new a problem with a heuristic for it.
+This was written in Python using a Priority Queue for A* search.
+The new problem finds the shortest path through the maze that touches all four corners.
+We implemented the function "aStarSearch" in search.py and implemented the class "CornersProblem" in searchAgents.py.

 ## How to test
 If you run the command: ```python autograder.py``` then you will see the test cases that were wrote to assure the algorithms are written properly.
 The test cases for BFS and DFS both pass.